charliemic/electric-sheep/docs/development/workflow/SMART_PROMPTS_ARCHITECTURE.md

 ```

 **The AI uses natural reasoning** - no formulas, no rigid scores, just intelligent evaluation of the full context.

+**CRITICAL:** Rule-required actions (marked with "IMMEDIATELY", "MANDATORY", "CRITICAL" in rules) always PROCEED - they bypass evaluation.

 ### Decision Outcomes